OpenFogStack/celestial/README.md

 #### A Word On Virtualization Capabilities

 To use Firecracker on cloud VMs, those must support what is called _nested virtualization_.
-Not all cloud VMs support this.
+Not all cloud VMs support this, e.g., on AWS EC2 you must use `metal` instances.

 You can read more about this setup [here](https://github.com/firecracker-microvm/firecracker/blob/main/docs/dev-machine-setup.md).